Pork Sinigang (Sinigang na Baboy)

 Filipino Pork Sinigang (Sinigang na Baboy)

-Pork: For this pork sinigang, I used thick chunks of cubed pork belly.
-It has a great amount of fat, and overall it’s one of the most flavorful cuts for sinigang.
-You may also pork shoulder, pork butt, pork ribs, or even pork neck bones for this recipe.
+Pork: I like to use thick chunks of pork belly for my sinigang.
+You may also pork shoulder, pork butt, pork ribs, or even pork neck bones for this recipe (the bones make for the most flavorful broth!)

-*A note about the pork neck bones: This was my mom’s favorite variation of pork sinigang.
-You can get these specifically cut by your butcher if you request for it.
-Also known as “Buto-buto sinigang” (literally meaning “bone-bone sinigang), the bones lend the soup a deep, rich pork flavor.
+*A note about the pork neck bones: You can get these specifically cut by your butcher if you request for it.
+Also known as “Buto-Buto Sinigang” (literally meaning “bone-bone sinigang), the bones lend the soup a deep, rich pork flavor.
 You may need to blanch the pork prior to cooking the dish as many impurities tend to leave the bones, which can cause a very cloudy soup with an off-taste.

 Ingredients for sinigang